abkarim/stealthseminar-api-registration-form-all-options/README.md

 ﻿
 # Stealth Seminar API Registration form
 Registration form using [StealthSeminar](https://stealthseminar.com/) API with almost all available options.
 This form is by default dynamic.
-That's mean all fields (with custom fields) will be added automatically, and you are allowed to add more custom fields including hidden field.  **You are not forced follow this process, you can do whatever you want.**
+That's mean all fields (with custom fields) will be added automatically, and you are allowed to add more custom fields including hidden field.  **You are not forced to follow this process, you can do whatever you want.**

 ## Features
 - Show yesterdays webinar now